danrusei/danrusei.github.io/content/posts/danube_intro.md

 * **Shared** - Multiple consumers can subscribe, messages are delivered round-robin, offering good scalability but no order guarantee.
 * **Failover** - Similar to shared subscriptions, but multiple consumers can subscribe, and one actively receives messages.

-For additional details on the Pub/Sub messaging design considerations [check out this document](https://github.com/danrusei/danube/blob/main/docs/03-PubSub_messaging_vs_Streaming.md).

 ## Demo time

 I'm using the development environment to showcase the Danube functionality.
-In order to replicate the steps below, first need to clone the [Danube repository](https://github.com/danrusei/danube) locally.
+In order to replicate the steps below, first need to clone the [Danube repository](https://github.com/danube-messaging/danube) locally.

 ### Start the ETCD instance